alexandrevicenzi/pycompat/README.md

 Library to check Python and System version in a easy way

+### Note

+This repository is archived because you should use Python 3 only.
+There's no reason to write code that runs on Python 2 and 3 anymore.

 ### Compatibility

 Works with all major versions of Python.